Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

-\begin{proposition} Let $\alpha(x)$ be a measurable function such that $|\alpha(x)|=1$ $\mu$-almost surely.
+Let $L \subset L_2(E, \mu)$ be a closed subspace, let $\Pi$ be the corresponding projection operator, assumed to be locally of trace class, and let $\mathbb{P}_{\Pi}$ the corresponding determinantal measure.
+Our aim is to determine how the measure $\mathbb{P}_{\Pi}$ changes if the subspace $L$ is multiplied by a function.
+We start with the following clear \begin{proposition} Let $\alpha(x)$ be a measurable function such that $|\alpha(x)|=1$ $\mu$-almost surely.
 Then the operator of orthogonal projection onto the subspace $\alpha(x)L$ induces the same determinantal measure $\mathbb{P}_{\Pi}$. \end{proposition} Proof.
 Indeed, if $\Pi(x,y)$ is the kernel of the operator $\Pi$, then the kernel of the new operator has the form

 and such gauge transformations do not change the determinantal measure.

 \begin{proposition} Let $g$ be a non-negative bounded function on $E$ such that the operator $1+(g-1)\Pi$ is invertible.
 Then the operator